MFaymon/spINAR/README.md

 spinar_boot(dat1, 1, 500, setting = "sp")
 spinar_boot(dat1, 1, 500, setting = "p", type = "mom", distr = "poi")
 ```

+## Application
+The file vignette.md provides reproduced results from the literature for each provided functionality of the spINAR package.

 ## Outlook

 A possible extension of the spINAR package is to not only cover INAR models but also the extension to GINAR (generalized INAR) models, see [Latour (1997)](https://doi.org/10.1017/s0001867800027865).
 This model class does not only cover the binomial thinning but also allows for other thinning operations, e.g. thinning using geometrically distributed random variables.